pranavsuriya-sr/stocklyn/README.md

 # todo

--> add context of session to the application
--> add protected routes in the application
--> build landing page ui
+-> Building landing page ui
+-> Building the cart items and populating with the dummydata -> Using the real data from db to do the cart items population